domagojk/js-event-sourcing-example-app/Readme.md

 ## Motivation

 This is my first attempt to write an application based on Command Query Responsibility Segregation (CQRS) + Event Sourcing.
 Throughout the application development I'll try to sum up best explanations I came across in the process of learning and trying to understand this topic.
-While learning about CQRS and Event Sourcing I found out that practical code examples are very scarce and especially those for JavaScript which is not a common language for developing applications based on this architecture.
-While JavaScript might not be the best choice for this type of architecture, trying to figure it out while having to understand examples in other programming languages makes it a lot harder.
-That was my main motivation for creating this project.
+While learning about CQRS and Event Sourcing I found out that practical code examples are very scarce and especially those for JavaScript which is not a common language for developing applications based on this pattern.
+While JavaScript might not be the best choice to use this pattern with, trying to figure it out while having to understand examples in other programming languages makes it even more harder.
+Besides the programming language, there are many rules of thumb on how to apply this pattern, that are of little use to someone who wants to learn how to apply the pattern.
+In this project I'll present an opinionated way to do it in JavaScript, and I relay on anyone who will follow this example project to read from other sources about every topic that is presented here.

 There are lot of books and articles that explain benefits of using this approach when designing a software architecture and I don't intend to go into deep theory here, but rather provide a starting point to help one to understand what is all about and how it can be done in JavaScript.